rabdulwahhab/portal-app/README.md

 You can get the web app dev server going with:
 ```
-yarn web -p 4000
+yarn web
 ```

 And then navigate to http://localhost:19006 in your browser.

-You can get the ios app dev server going with:
+You can get the ios app dev server going with (see note below):
 ```
 yarn ios
 ```

+***NOTE:*** You will need to install Xcode on your mac. _You cannot build the ios app in the docker container, but rather must run on your mac.
+This is because the docker container is a Linux OS.
+When doing this, make sure your node version matches that of the docker image!
+This cannot be stressed enough and will save you headaches in debugging (tip: use [`nvm`](https://github.com/nvm-sh/nvm))._

 ---
 #### References